ewarchul/cecb/README.md

 * `methods` stands for optim-methods you are going to test
 * `1`, `2`, `...` are ordinal numbers of tested functions
-* `algorithm` is a name of your method.
-It has to be identical to file name with source code
+* `algorithm` is the name of your method.
+It has to be identical to filename with source code
 * `params` is a list of names of algorithm parameters
 * `values` are values of that parameters
 * `ids` contains literal IDs of benchmark
-* `probnum` are function number in benchmark's problem set
+* `probnum` is function number in benchmark's problem set
 * `dims` contains dimensionality of function
-* `cpupc` is percent of used CPU cores
+* `cpupc` is the percent of used CPU cores
 * `source` place where your algorithms live
-* `dest` place where results of benchmark will live
+* `dest` place where results of the benchmark will live

 ## ECDF curves

 TODO